nash90/geino-saas/frontend/web-app/docs/techninal-spec.md

 2. User clicks "新規プロジェクト作成" button.
 3. Frontend opens form with: project name, description, start/end dates, and multi-select for Project Managers, Geino Users, Genba Users.
 4. User enters values and clicks Create.
-5. Frontend validates inputs and calls POST /api/projects with { organizationId, name, description, startDate, endDate, members: [{ userId, roleCode }] }.
+5. Frontend validates inputs and calls POST /api/projects with { organizationId, name, description, startDate, endDate, members: [{ userId, projectRoleCode }] }.
 6. Backend verifies requester is Organization Manager or above for the organization.
 7. Backend creates Project row and project_members rows for each assigned member.
-8. Backend emits 'project.member_assigned' event to Cloudflare Queue for each member with { userId, projectId, projectName, roleCode }.
+8. Backend emits 'project.member_assigned' event to Cloudflare Queue for each member with { userId, projectId, projectName, projectRoleCode }.
 9. Backend responds with created project.
 10. Queue consumer worker processes events, creates in-app notifications and sends email notifications to all assigned members with project details and their role.
 11. Frontend closes dialog and refreshes project list.